Palash90/site-assets/blogs/setting-up-a-site/README.md

 1. Dynamically generate the website source data using git pre-commit.
 This is exceptionally powerful.
 1. Make a sitemap
 1. Style the sitemap
+1. Now during publishing of website, I faced with an issue.
+I was copying and pasting image links left and right however.
+I found it cumbersome to copy paste and then there is this chance of maintainability issue.
+What if I later move to some other system for hosting static site assets?
+    - I first thought of using markdown variables.
+However, there is not support for variables.
+You can use some kind of link referencing in markdown.
+However, that did not work properly when I tried to embed a link inside a link component or image component of markdown.
+    - Then I came up with this solution.
+I tweaked the markdown rendering component in the app.
+Then I put all my links to the js file with unique ids, then in the app, I got the key and then applied the value in the rendered component.